wemogy/documentation/docs/empty.md

-Docusaurus need a /docs folder
+Docusaurus needs a /docs folder